In the summer of 1979 I became a punk. That summer, Timmy Ramone was born.

 One footnote to the Summer of Punk: Back in '79, KFAI-FM, a community radio station here in Minneapolis, had a weekly "Modern Music" show on Saturday afternoons that featured the newest and best punk and new wave music.
 And even though I had an apartment in Northeast Minneapolis at the time, I still was unable to receive the signal.
 Back then, KFAI broadcast with only 25 watts from the top of the Seward Co-op.
 So I had a co-worker at my temporary job record the show for me.
 I digitized the tape and you can listen to the entire program here:

-The KFAI "Modern Music" show is back on the air!
+The KFAI "Modern Music" show from August 1979

 Check the Media Page for more updates.